MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-production.md

 You can also create an **Inventory Pick** directly from the released production order.
 Choose the **Create Inventory Put-away/Pick/Movement** action, select the **Create Invt.
 Pick** check box, and then choose the **OK** button.

 Alternatively, you can use the **Inventory Movement** with reference to the source document to move items between bins.
-Note that you will need to register consumption sepately.
+You will need to register consumption separately.
 For more information, see [Batch Post Production Consumption](production-how-to-post-consumption.md)

 ## Pick for Assembly in Basic Warehouse Configurations
 In advanced warehouse configurations where locations require both picks and shipments, you must use the **Warehouse Pick** page to bring components to assembly orders.
 For more information, see [Pick for Production or Assembly in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).